wizdes/LearningSignalR/README.md

 6) send the server request to go to trump state 6 <fixed>
 8) send the server request to go to pass state for next user 8 <fixed>
 9) do not accept the last user 9 <fixed>

-Goal -> finish this by end of January
-1) create an input field for the suit 7
-2) Play the game! (make sure it works)
-3) logic needs to be added: only click on your own cards on your turn
-4) add logic for points, multiple rounds
-5) Add logic for sending information to all users
-6) add animation

-V1!

-BUG:
-1) load all games when loading joining a global session <fixed>
-2) do an indication with the button to show you can choose the card